robovm/robovm-docs/en/tutorials/ib-basics/ib-basics.md

 {% youtube %}https://www.youtube.com/watch?v=mfkYnTlR1m8{% endyoutube %}

-This walkthrough takes you through the process of creating a simple user interface with RoboVM using [Interface Builder](https://developer.apple.com/xcode/interface-builder/).
+This tutorial takes you through the process of creating a simple user interface with RoboVM using [Interface Builder](https://developer.apple.com/xcode/interface-builder/).

 Interface Builder is part of Xcode and allows the creation of user interfaces for iOS apps via a WYSIWYG editor.
 User interfaces are usually defined in so called __storyboards__.
 A single storyboard can contain multiple __scenes__, each corresponding to a specific screen of your application.
 A scene is controlled by a __view controller__ which interacts with __views__ within the scene, such as buttons, labels, and text fields.

 To accommodate different screen sizes, __[auto-layout](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Introduction/Introduction.html)__ can be used, which lets you define the relationships between UI elements, such as their size and relative spacing.

-At the end of the walkthrough you'll have an understanding of:
+At the end of the tutorial you'll have an understanding of:

  * How to create storyboard-based RoboVM iOS App
  * How the project is structured